Update: ‘Interior’ section and ‘Platform’ and ‘Range & charging’ sub-sections of ‘Specifications’ updated and ‘Production’ section added.

 Ever since its arrival in 1996, the Porsche Boxster has been the sports car of choice for those who wanted good looks and the freedom of an open-top convertible.
 Currently in its fourth generation, the 718 Boxster is still lauded for its affable driving dynamics and for being a technical tour-de-force.
-However, it’s evident that Porsche is gearing up for the future, developing the next-gen model without an internal combustion – i.e., an all-electric 718 Boxster/718 Boxster EV.
+However, gearing up for a clean future, Porsche is developing the next-gen 718 series exclusively with EV power.
+Here’s everything we know so far about the Porsche 718 Boxster Electric.

 Porsche’s e-mobility strategy

-Porsche is planning to make pure-electric versions of almost all models – including the Cayenne, Panamera, Macan and the 718 range.
+Porsche is planning to make pure-electric versions of almost all models – including the Cayenne, Panamera, Macan, and the 718 range.
 As part of its ‘e-mobility’ strategy, Porsche is hoping that over 80% of all vehicle deliveries in 2030 to be EVs.
-With the electric Macan SUV having been spotted road-testing ahead of its 2024 launch, it’s now time for the electric 718 Boxster’s trials in the real world.
+Like the Macan Electric, the 718 Boxster Electric has been spotted undergoing road-testing in the real world.

-We’re also planning all-electric versions for a large part of our portfolio, including the 718 and a new all-electric SUV in the luxury class.Oliver Blume, Chairman of the Executive Board of Porsche & Volkswagen, on Dec 15, 2022 (via Porsche Newsroom)
+We’re also planning all-electric versions for a large part of our portfolio, including the 718 and a new all-electric SUV in the luxury class.Oliver Blume, CEO, Porsche, on Dec 15, 2022 (via Porsche Newsroom)

 Recent spy shots seem to show what looks like a heavily-camouflaged 718 Boxster prototype being tested on a public stretch of road in Germany.
 At first, the test mule resembles a regular ICE-powered Boxster.
-However, a YouTube video by DrGumoLunatic that was shot in Stuttgart, Germany, posted on November 26, 2022, suggests otherwise.
+However, a YouTube video that DrGumoLunatic shot in Stuttgart, Germany, and posted on November 26, 2022, suggests otherwise.
 With no engine/exhaust sounds to be heard, it’s possible that the prototype was motivated by electric power alone.

 The spy shots also show a staggered wheel arrangement (common in many sports cars), but what’s interesting to note here is how the front & rear wheels of this test mule are of completely different designs.
 Apart from that, the rear end features one of the 718 Boxster’s characteristic single exhaust tip.
 Of course, that might have been left on there to confuse curious eyes!